-These are active, energetic birds that are usually solitary or found in pairs.
-They can be acrobatic as they move around in the upper foliage of trees gleaning and hawking for insects, and they often flick their tails open and closed or from side to side.
-While small insects are immediately swallowed, blue-gray gnatcatchers may beat larger insects against a branch and pluck their wings off before eating them.
+Blue-gray gnatcatchers are primarily insectivorous, feeding on a wide variety of bugs.
+While the exact prey they catch will depend on what insects are most abundant nearby, they often prey on larvae, spiders, and caterpillars, as well as their namesake gnats.
+They can be acrobatic as they move around in the upper foliage of trees gleaning and hawking for insects, and they often flick their tails open and closed or from side to side as they hunt.
+While small insects are immediately swallowed, blue-gray gnatcatchers may beat larger insects against a branch and pluck the bugs' wings off before eating them.

 These are monogamous birds and both males and females work together to build a cup-shaped nest from 3-25 feet high in a tree, though some nests can be found much higher.
-The nest is made from a variety of soft, fine material, including feathers, moss, lichen and plant fibers, and it is bound together with spider silk.
+The nest is made from a variety of soft, fine material, including feathers, moss, lichens, and plant fibers, and it is bound together with spider silk.
 Blue-gray gnatcatchers may begin constructing several nests before starting to lay eggs, and nesting material may be recycled between nests.

 These birds are susceptible to brood parasitism from brown-headed cowbirds.
 Young gnatcatchers cannot easily compete if the much larger brown-headed cowbird fledgling takes over the nest.